KamalamSivakumar/lingoloom_novitiate/README.md

 # lln - lingo(nlp) loom(models) novitiate(novice)

-Welcome to my repository, featuring all the foundational projects I've completed while learning about NLP and LLMs.
+Welcome to my repository, featuring all the foundational projects I've completed while learning about nlp and llms.

 This readme file is more like a blog, where I mention each of the project links along with what I've learnt from working on the same.